uniVocity/univocity-examples/README.md

 uniVocity is free for non-commercial use and can be used without a license.
 In this case, batch operations are disabled.
 To unleash the true power of uniVocity, and experience maximum performance, we suggest you to obtain a license file.

-You can get a free 30-day trial immediately by simply creating a license request for your computer and sending it to us.
-To create a license request, you can execute one of the following classes from the `univocity-[version].jar`, as regular java applications:
+You can get a free 30-day trial license immediately by simply creating a license request for your computer and sending it to us.
+To create a license request, you can execute one of the following classes from the `univocity-1.0.1.jar`, as regular java applications:

  1. The graphical license request wizard: `com.univocity.LicenseRequestWizard` (if you have a graphical interface).
  2. The command-line license request script: `com.univocity.LicenseRequest` (if you want to execute from the command line)